-All DEALT schools will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+- DEALT will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of DEALT's overarching safeguarding approach.
 See section 7 for more information.

-6.6 Educating Pupils
+6.6 Educating pupils

-All DEALT schools will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+DEALT will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
 See section 9 for more information.
+DSLs and leaders may find it helpful to access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance.
+A variety of online safety templates and guidance from the Education Safeguarding Service can be accessed here.

-6.7 Working with Parents/Carers
+6.7 Working with parents/carers

-- All DEALT schools will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - o Provide information on their schools website - Send out monthly newsletters - All DEALT schools will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
-This is achieved by: - o Following the acceptable use policy and home/school agreements - Where the school is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
-Note: Additional local advice and support is available for DSLs and SLT via the Education Safeguarding Service: 'Think before you scare'.
+- DEALT will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - o for example, providing information on the school website and through existing communication channels (such as official social media, newsletters), offering specific online safety events for parents/carers or highlighting online safety at existing events. - DEALT will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school(if anyone) their child is going to be interacting with online.
+This is achieved by: - For example, providing information on the school website and relevant policies such as acceptable use, home/school agreements and through existing communication channels. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.